Ruby Franke used to offer parental advice. She’s now facing for child abuse

 Children ‘malnourished’ with ‘open wounds’

-The caller told officials that the child appeared to be “emaciated” and “malnourished” and had open wounds and “duct tape around the extremities”, the Santa Clara-Ivins Public Safety said.
+The caller told officials that the boy appeared to be “emaciated” and “malnourished” and had open wounds and “duct tape around the extremities”, the Santa Clara-Ivins Public Safety said.

 Arrest records noted that the boy had “deep lacerations” due to “being tied up with rope”.
 Authorities said that the 12-year-old’s condition was “so severe” he was seen by emergency responders and was taken to hospital.

-Following this, police received information that other children may also be at risk at Ms Hildebrandt’s home.
+Following this, police received information that other children may also be at risk at Hildebrandt’s home.

 Officers arrived at the home and carried out a search, where they found another child, a 10-year-old girl, in a “similar physical condition of malnourishment” and was also transported by EMS to hospital for treatment.